 - Nazare Paulista, the beautiful, peaceful area that IPE calls home

-- the sunsets over the reservoir -- truly spectacular and it KILLS me that these pictures dilute the colors so much
+- the sunsets over the reservoir -- truly spectacular and it KILLS me that these pictures dilute

 - Tim, Kaitlin, Fernando, and Juliana (who has possibly the best laugh of anyone I've ever met), who are some of the most excellent, patient educators I've been lucky enough to study under.
 Thank you, sincerely.